4d/docs/docs/Project/building.md

 This will build a stand-alone (double-clickable) application directly from your database project: <p>*\<destination>/Final Application/\<name>/\<name>.exe*.

 Stand-alone versions of your 4D compiled database projects can be created directly in 4D using the [Build Application](https://livedoc.4d.com/4D-Language-Reference-18/4D-Environment/BUILD-APPLICATION.301-4505371.en.html) command.
 In macOS, this command handles the creation of software packages.
+You can also use this command to customize your application using specific XML keys (e.g., custom application icons, specifc data file path and default data folder, etc.).
+For more information, see [4D XML Keys BuildApplication](https://livedoc.4d.com/What-s-new/4D-XML-Keys-BuildApplication-18/Introduction.300-4670990.en.html).

 The principle consists of merging a compiled structure file with 4D Volume Desktop.
 The functionality provided by the 4D Volume Desktop file is linked with the product offer to which you have subscribed.
 For more information about this point, refer to the sales documentation and to the [4D Store](http://www.4d.com/).